Fred Trueman: Personal and family life

 Fred Trueman married Enid Chapman on 19 March 1955 at All Saints' Church, Scarborough, and had three children: Karen, Rebecca and Rodney.
 After divorce in 1972, Trueman remarried on 28 February 1973 at the register office in Skipton.
 His second wife was Veronica Wilson who had two children: Sheenagh and Patrick.
 They lived in the Craven village of Flasby in the Yorkshire Dales.
 Trueman was the titular proprietor of a company called Freddie Trueman Sports Ltd which operated a sporting goods shop in Skipton until it was dissolved.

 In June 1991, his daughter Rebecca married Damon Welch, the son of film actress Raquel Welch, but the marriage ended in divorce two years later.

 Politics

 Trueman was a monarchist and long-time supporter of the Conservative Party.

 Honours

-Trueman was made an OBE in 1989.
+Trueman was appointed an Officer of the Order of the British Empire (OBE) in the 1989 Birthday Honours for services to cricket.
 After his Test Match Special colleague Brian Johnston had nicknamed him "Sir Frederick", there were those who thought he had really been knighted and many, particularly in his native county, who could not understand why he had not.

 Having been a pipe-smoker all of his adult life, Trueman was elected Pipe Smoker of the Year in 1974 by the British Pipesmokers' Council.
 This award was discontinued in 2004, two years before Trueman was diagnosed with lung cancer, because its organisers feared it fell foul of new laws on tobacco promotion.